-How will the team ensure that stakeholders, The team will provide meaningful feedback throughout the CNA process and in particular parents and/or guardians, through our shared Google Drive folders, e-mails, break-out teams, and were able to provide meaningful input into collaborative discussions.
-These meetings will be advertised via Cleveland the needs assessment process? website, Infinite Campus blast, social media, and school newsletters.
+How will the team ensure that stakeholders, The schoolwide and parent team will provide meaningful feedback throughout and in particular parents and/or guardians, the CNA process through our shared Google Drive folders, Google Form were able to provide meaningful input into survey, break-out teams, and collaborative discussions.
+A Stakeholders the needs assessment process? meeting will be held in May.
+This meeting will be advertised via paper flyers, Infinite Campus email blasts, and weekly school newsletters.
+Additionally, the school leadership team will help refine and update the CNA & SIP.